SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-PYDIO-files.md

 ## Receive files from outside collaborators

-### Anyone can send large files to SESYNC staff and researchers using the PYDIO server: <https://files.sesync.org>

 1. Create a new folder in the workspace that will hold the uploaded files